dna-seq/just-dna-seq/docs/source/working_with_info.rst

 Gene - the gene this variant belongs to.

-Transcript -
+Transcript - GENCODE transcript.

-RefSeq - reference sequence
+RefSeq - reference sequence.

-Sequence Ontology -
+Sequence Ontology - could be: missense variant, start lost, stop gained, or stop lost.

-cDNA change -
+cDNA change - change of coding DNA.

-Protein Change -
+Protein Change - change of protein being synthesized.

-All Mappings -
+All Mappings - expression showing all the mappings.

-Sample Count -
+Sample Count - number of samples which contain the variant.

-Samples -
+Samples - samples which contain the variant.

-Tags -
+Tags - variant tags from the input file.

 ClinVar